akkanben/minibattle/README.md

     - The winning creature's status carries over to the next round.
   - Random name chosen for each creature from a pool of names.
     - Names match the weapon's affinity.

+- Version 0.4.0
+  - Adds outcome table to display a record of the rounds.
+    - Winning creature is highlighted in yellow.
+    - Outcome table is dynamically sized depending on the number of rounds completed.
+  - Adds ascii graphics for winning and losing.
+  - Updates moving on to the next round display.